FavourAdekola/Possibilities-hack-Voyagers/README.md

 ## Solution

 LinkedIn Voyage solves this by generating a personalized learning roadmap based on a user’s Career Goal, Dream Company, and Resume Skill Gaps — helping them take targeted, efficient steps toward the role they truly want.
+Additionally, it also helps users find the best courses to complete their skill gaps.

+On top of that, LinkedIn Voyage looks to help make LinkedIn learning a more desirable platform.
+Users on their Voyage will recieve personalized projects to build out in the midst of their journey to help verify their skill acquisition and build a portfolio of work viable for their career goal.
+At the end of the journey they will be linked to jobs, and recruiters to help them take the next step in their career.

 ## Features